 These trees look as full as a typical Christmas tree from the front.
 They’re half the size from the side.
 They’re flat in the back, fit in corner, and some you can even hang on the wall.
 Talk about space-efficient!
 They look amazing all dressed up, too.
 Vanessa of Tried & True decorated hers with a candy cane theme.

 Tinsel Christmas Trees

-#1 A Shine All Their Own
+#1 Tinsel on Christmas Trees Gives Them a Shine All Their Own